Misrepresentation – To Be or Not to Be

 Those who submit applications for either permanent or temporary residence in Canada rarely consider the methods employed by the Canadian government to check their background and the veracity of their application information.
-This article sets out to be prove that they really should.
+This article argues that they really should.

 Some applicants may think they are smart enough to gamble with the government and misrepresent themselves on purpose, others neglect to put relevant information on their application simply because they don’t know it’s relevant, and still others make technical mistakes by marking a yes/no answer incorrectly.

-All these and many more errors fall under the category of misrepresentation, a determination that leads to automatic refusal and a five-year ban on applying for any type of visa to Canada.
+All these and many more errors could fall under the category of misrepresentation, a determination that leads to a refusal and a five-year ban on applying for any type of visa to Canada, or a removal order if the subject is in Canada.
 The Immigration and Refugee Protection Act, the primary federal legislation regulating Canadian immigration, defines misrepresentation thusly:

 40 (1) A permanent resident or a foreign national is inadmissible for misrepresentation

 (a) for directly or indirectly misrepresenting or withholding material facts relating to a relevant matter that induces or could induce an error in the administration of this Act;

 (b) for being or having been sponsored by a person who is determined to be inadmissible for misrepresentation;